 "Squid Game" has become Netflix's all-time record-breaker.
-Hwang Dong-hyuk's series about poor people participating in children's survival games was watched by more than 110 million people in less than a month, a project that earned Netflix nearly $1 billion, which can surprise even winners of live casino games.
+Hwang Dong-hyuk's series about poor people participating in children's survival games was watched by more than 110 million people in less than a month, a project that earned Netflix nearly $1 billion.
 It turns out there's a scientific explanation for this.
 That's why social issues are once again in particular demand in movies.

 Squid Game doesn't really deal with social issues - it's more of a cultural critique of capitalism, it has a traditionally pessimistic message.
 The audience is told that capitalism is a destructive system where people will eventually sell and betray everything for money.
 We could phrase the same thing differently.
 Capitalism turns everything into an object of purchase and sale, and hence money is the greatest value.
 If we study the manifestos of Karl Marx and Friedrich Engels, we find similar passages: nothing is sacred, both artist and scientist have essentially become victims of capitalism.

 Speaking more broadly, we can recall the immensely popular movie Parasite.
 It posed the problem of the relationship between the rich and the poor.
 Indeed, we can say that social problems have again become popular in culture.
 There are reasons for this.
 They are formulated differently by different theorists and analysts, but the point is that we are dealing with a new process of social structuring of society.
 In essence, it revives the class structure, which had been thoroughly forgotten in the model of an equal society, the main part of which was the so-called middle class.